AdeleD/react-paginate/CONTRIBUTE.md

 4. Tag the new version `git tag v8.0.0` and push the tag `git push --tags`
 5. Create a [release note](https://github.com/AdeleD/react-paginate/releases)
 6. Publish on NPM
-7. If props have changed, submit a PR (after a release) with updated TypeScript definitions [here](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/react-paginate)